![]() |

 A discussion on the labor force growth demand going up including a need for skilled electricians, apprenticeships, educational programs and more.

-_kaitlin-borstelmann75.jpg Kaitlin Borstelmann | Vice President, Washington Solar Energy Industries Association; Manager, CED Greentech
+Kaitlin Borstelmann | Vice President, Washington Solar Energy Industries Association; Manager, CED Greentech Link to bio |

-Marissa_Johnson75.jpg Marissa Johnson | Executive Director, Twende Solar
+Marissa Johnson | Executive Director, Twende Solar Link to bio |

 5:00-6:00pm: Reception (for in-person attendees only); Remote Networking Session (via Zoom; for remote attendees)

 Recordings of the sessions were made available to all in-person and remote registrants of the 2021 Washington State Solar Summit.
-If you were unable to attend the 2021 Solar Summit and would like more information about the recordings, contact [email protected]
+If you were unable to attend the 2021 Solar Summit and would like more information about the recordings, contact [email protected].

 Exhibitors